Side-by-side comparison of condotel and vacation property mortgage rates chart

 Lenders place vacation homes and condotels into separate risk buckets, and that classification drives the rate you receive.
 A second home (vacation property) is a dwelling you occupy personally for part of the year and do not rent out as a primary income source.
 A condotel — short for condominium-hotel — is a unit within a hotel-managed building where owners can rent their unit through the hotel’s rental program, making it function more like an investment than a residence.

-Fannie Mae and Freddie Mac’s condominium underwriting guidelines specifically identify condotels as ineligible for standard conforming loan programs.
+Freddie Mac’s condominium underwriting guidelines and Fannie Mae’s parallel policies specifically identify condotels as ineligible for standard conforming loan programs.
 That means most condotel buyers must turn to portfolio lenders or non-QM (non-qualified mortgage) products, which carry higher rates by design.

 Key Classification Criteria